Wireshark: An open-source forensic tool

 “Today we are at a defining moment in the evolution and growth of the Internet.
 Large-scale data breaches, uncertainties about the use of our data, cybercrime, surveillance and other online threats are eroding users’ trust…”

-As networks have become more complex, hackers across the globe are launching attacks such as identity/information theft, and machine hijacking.
-These threats not only affect the users of the systems but the administrators and the forensic investigators themselves.
+As networks have become more complex, hackers across the globe are launching attacks such as identity/information theft and machine hijacking.
+These threats affect not only the users of the systems but the administrators and the forensic investigators themselves.

-Network attacks can be identified explicitly by analyzing the incoming and outgoing traffic because unusual behavior comes from suspicious patterns of packets.2 A network troubleshooting software and protocol analyzer would help us to identify any such anomalies.
+Network attacks can be identified explicitly by analyzing the incoming and outgoing traffic because unusual behavior comes from suspicious patterns of packets.2 A network troubleshooting software and protocol analyzer would help us identify such anomalies.

-The Wireshark Tool
+The Wireshark tool

-Wireshark, formerly known as “ethereal” can be downloaded from https://www.wireshark.org/#download
+Wireshark, formerly known as “ethereal,” can be downloaded from https://www.wireshark.org/#download

 To start capturing data, the application is launched, and an interface is selected as shown below: